rricharz/pidp11-2.11bsd/README.md

    chown firstname .*
 ```

-Èdit the .login file to make a better prompt:
+Edit the .login file to make a better prompt:

 ```
    vi .login